 The branch of the company should have the original name of the foreign entrepreneur together with its legal form translated into Polish and an additional designation: ‘oddział w Polsce’ [branch in Poland].

-Apparently, the activity of a foreign company’s branch in Poland has its own specifics.
+Apparently, the economic activity of a foreign company’s branch in Poland has its own specifics.
 For your convenience, below we present several crucial differences between conducting business activity in the form of a branch company and Polish limited liability company:

 |Foreign company’s branch||Limited liability company (subsidiary)|

 |Registration by notary required||NO||YES|

 |The scope of activity||Identical with the scope of the parent company’s activity||Any economic activity allowed by law (resulting from the company’s agreement)|

 |Share capital (minimum)||NON-APPLICABLE||5000 PLN|

 |Entity’s assets||Part of the parent company’s assets||Separate from the parent company|

 |Name||The original name of a foreign company with the legal form translated into Polish and with a designation of “oddzial w Polsce” [“branch in Poland”].||Any name with a designation: „spółka z ograniczoną odpowiedzialnością”|